-Japanese naturalized-British classical pianist Mitsuko Uchida plays Wolfgang Amadeus Mozart’s Piano Concerto No. 25 in C major, K. 503.
-Wiener Philharmoniker (The Vienna Philharmonic Orchestra) conducted by Riccardo Muti.
+Accompanied by the Wiener Philharmoniker (The Vienna Philharmonic Orchestra), Japanese naturalized-British classical pianist Mitsuko Uchida plays Wolfgang Amadeus Mozart’s Piano Concerto No. 25 in C major, K. 503.
+Conductor: Riccardo Muti.

 Mozart completed the concerto on December 4, 1786, alongside the Prague Symphony, K. 504.